fjp/fjp.github.io/collections/_design-patterns/command_pattern.md

 			commands[i].execute();
 		}
 	}

-    /**
-     * NOTE:  these commands have to be done backwards to ensure
-     * proper undo functionality
+     	//NOTE:  these commands have to be done backwards to ensure proper undo functionality public void undo() {
-     */
-	public void undo() {
 		for (int i = commands.length -1; i >= 0; i--) {
 			commands[i].undo();